zhaodengGA/Machine-Learning/Naive-Bayes-Spam-Classifier/README.md

         spam classifier error rate decrease 40% from 0.023 to 0.014.
 The reason is that when we add all the words of vocabulary to both spam and ham category, the weight of these non-exist words are at the same amplitude level of the real words.
-In order to lower the extra impact from these non-exist words, their weight has been dropped down 50 times.
-This method will be much more effective with less data set.
+In order to lower the extra impact from these non-exist words, I change the '1' to '0.02' so as to decrease their weight 50 times.
+Note that this method will be much more effective with less data.
 Besides, you can do the saturation test to find the best weight.

     * Since P(Wi|S) normally is a very small number, I take a Logarithmic operation to this formula as people usual do in order to avoid the memory underflow error.